Mandras/jquery.cookie.js/README.md

 # jquery.cookie.js

+jQuery plugin
-jQuery plugin - Enable you to manipulate URL parameters
+Enable you to manipulate URL parameters

-METHODS:
+## METHODS:

--- Get a URL parameter (if no parameter is given, return the URL with new parameters):
+### Get a URL parameter _(if no parameter is given, return the URL with new parameters)_

 $.url("get", {
     parameter: 'id'